BrianC47/VSchoolexercises/README.md

-This repository consists of the exercsies completed at VSchool.
+This repository consists of the exercises completed at VSchool.